Somnath4/Calculation-with-python/README.md

 # Calculation-with-python
-You can find python codes for calculating binom and geometric distribution, traveling cost and more
+You can find python codes for calculating binom and geometric distribution, traveling cost and more.